SYLan2019/DLAHSD/Readme.md

 # Prerequisites
+DLAHSD: Dynamic label adopted in auxiliary head for SAR detection.
+An efficient SAR-ship detector based on center point.

-Our work all conducted on the MMDetection toolkit.
+Our work improvements and ablation experimental results all conducted on the MMDetection toolkit.
 MMDetection works on Linux, Windows.
 It requires Python 3.7+, CUDA 9.2+ and PyTorch 1.5+.

 # Installation